-- are looking for exposure to the large-cap Canadian equity market - are looking for quarterly distributions - can handle the ups and downs of the stock market.
+- are looking for exposure to the largest banks in the United States - can handle the ups and downs of the stock market.

 A word about tax

 In general, you'll have to pay income tax on any money you make on an ETF.
 How much you pay depends on the tax laws where you live and whether or not you hold the ETF in a registered plan, such as a Registered Retirement Savings Plan or a Tax-Free Savings Account.